-The behaviour and needs of Digital customers are different than traditional customers.
+The behavior and needs of Digital customers are different than traditional customers.
 Hence traditional customer strategy will not work in the new era.
-One of the key success factors for businesses in digital transformation process is to understand the digital customer experience.
+One of the key success factors for businesses in the digital transformation process is to understand the digital customer experience.

-Disruptive technologies will influence the behaviour of (digital) customers and which in turn force organization to embrace the changes for survival.
+Disruptive technologies will influence the behavior of (digital) customers and which in turn force organizations to embrace the changes for survival.

-Digital transformation is driven by the evolution of customer behaviour and by technology.
-SMAC (Social, Mobile, Analytic & Cloud) is the force to trigger changes than initially anticipated.
+Digital transformation is driven by the evolution of customer behavior and by technology.
+SMAC (Social, Mobile, Analytics & Cloud) is the force to trigger changes than initially anticipated.
 Hence, understanding and mapping the customer experience is becoming critical in guiding transformation efforts.

 The answer can be given in one word … relevance.
-Technology forced consumer to change the behaviour … consumer behaviour is evolving as a result of technology.
+Technology forced consumers to change their behavior… consumer behavior is evolving as a result of technology.
 There are three options available to Businesses:

 2. Perpetually react to it (Result: laggard… Opportunity lost)

-The most problematic aspects around digital maturity are Technology … It is on the both sides … at problem side and at solution end as well.
+The most problematic aspects around digital maturity are Technology … It is on both sides … at the problem side and at the solution end as well.

 What is transformation?